 9. After 10 minutes, add in the spinach, reduce the heat to low, cover the pan completely, and cook for 5 minutes.
 Stir every minute to avoid the kitchari from sticking to the bottom of the pan.

 10. Turn off the heat, but leave the pan on the hot burner.
 Add in the fresh lemon juice and salt.
 Stir well.
 Cover the pan and let the kitchari sit for a few minutes to allow the flavors to harmonize.

 11. Serve into individual bowls.
 For added Kapha-reducing effects, garnish generously with cilantro, chopped green onion, extra lemon juice, and black pepper.

 Kitchari is best on the first day; however, it will keep for up to 3 to 5 days in the refrigerator in an airtight, glass container.
 To reheat, place the amount desired in a small saucepan and add in a couple tablespoons of water.
 Warm slowly over a low heat.
 Keep the pan covered and stir every 1 to 3 minutes.
 After heating, add in fresh lemon juice, cilantro, green onion, and a dash of salt and pepper with each serving.
 Avoid reheating the kitchari more than once.

-Kapha types can observe a weekly kitchari fast (get instructions here!) while taking a digestive aid such as the Digestive Tonic Tincture or Agni Elixir, 10 minutes before each meal, and a stimulating, cleansing tea such as the Awaken Tea, Detox Tea, or Extra-Potent Ginger Tea between meals.
+Kapha types can observe a weekly kitchari fast (get instructions here!) while taking a digestive aid, such as the digestive appetizer, 10 minutes before each meal, and a stimulating, cleansing tea such as the Extra-Potent Ginger Tea between meals.
 By following this regimen once a week, your digestion and metabolism will be strong, your energy will be high, and your mood will be elevated!